dreicodebase/Unicast_Management-System/README.md

 Please follow the system project structure when adding any code.
 Huwag mag-create ng random folders.
-If kailangan mag-add ng new folder or file, make sure na related ito sa existing
+If kailangan mag-add ng new folder or file, make sure na related ito sa existing structure.
+Open the Project Structure to view the correct file organization of the system